DarioTsvetanov/kermen/README.md

 In the My Flowers page the user can open all the adds he created.

+The client is hosted in firebase.com

 ## Server

+The server is hosted in heroku.com

 Every server route is written in REST standart.
 There is only one "flower controller" with his "flower service".